Science at Extreme Scales: Where Big Data Meets Large-Scale Computing Tutorials - IPAM

 Boosting materials science through BD & HPC

-Frank Jenko (Max Planck Institute for Plasma Physics and UCLA)
+Frank Jenko (Max Planck Institute for Plasma Physics/TU Munich)

 Boosting plasma science through BD & HPC